Promoting British Values at Avenue Junior School

 Children are taught about making ‘good’ choices and have a full understanding that they are the ones that make choices about how they act, whether those choices are well made or not.

 In Year 6 children take on jobs that help to make the school function well.
 They apply for the roles and so freely choose the way they will contribute to our community.
 Children also participate in groups that help to develop them as citizens.
 For example, the school Eco Council helps the school to improve its environment; the Disability Group has helped to provide access for all to the building.

 Individual liberty has school values as its foundations.
 They help the children and staff to understand what the key features of a healthy positive environment are and enable individual freedoms to be maintained and respected.
 For example, the work around respecting different family models is essential to ensure that all individuals can come to school free from prejudice.

-The work of Amnesty International is discussed in assemblies and the school has signed up to Amnesty International for Schools and is developing an extra- curricular club for children who wish to explore this work further
+The work of Amnesty International is discussed in assemblies.
+The school has signed up to Amnesty International for Schools and runs an extra-curricular club for children who wish to explore this work further.